jimhigson/oboe.js/writing/main/5_Implementation.md

 Programming is finished when each line reads as a statement of fact rather than the means of making the statement so.

-"Mixed paradigm" design.
-But not classical: don't need inheritance.

 How doing data hiding in JS without copying an OO concept of data hiding.